Sid Eudy: WCW World Heavyweight Champion (2000)

 Sid turned face after the "Millennium Man" gimmick ran dry.
 He was placed in a match at Souled Out on January 16, 2000, to fill the suddenly vacant WCW World Heavyweight Championship after Bret Hart was forced to relinquish it due to a concussion.
 Sid lost to Chris Benoit, but the title was again vacated as Benoit left for the WWF the next day.
 The on-screen explanation was that Sid's foot was under the rope during his submission loss.

 On January 24, Sid was presented with a challenge by Nash, who had become commissioner of WCW.
 If he could beat Don and Ron Harris on Nitro that night, he would face Nash for the championship that night.
 Sid defeated the Harris Brothers and eventually Nash himself to win the WCW World Heavyweight Championship.
-Two nights later on Thunder, Nash stripped Sid of the championship due to him not beating the legal Harris brother in the match on Nitro.
+Two nights later on WCW Thunder, Nash stripped Sid of the championship due to him not beating the legal Harris brother in the match on Nitro.
 Later that night, Sid defeated Nash in a Caged heat match to win the title for a second time.
 On February 20, he retained the title at SuperBrawl in a three-way match against Scott Hall and Jeff Jarrett.

 At Uncensored on March 19, Sid successfully defended his title against Jarrett with help from a returning Hulk Hogan.
 On the following night's Nitro, during a tag team match pitting Sid and Hogan against Jarrett and Scott Steiner, Sid turned heel and attacked Hogan, due to him being incensed that the fans were chanting Hogan's name.
 He chokeslammed Hogan and forced the referee to count Hogan being pinned, although the official result was a no contest.
 Shortly after this, WCW began its New Blood angle and on April 10, Sid (along with all the other WCW champions at the time) was stripped of his championship.
 He did not play a large role in the angle that followed, and was kept off of television for several months.